ksouthern/binary_trees/README.md

 I've extended it to AVL trees using: https://www.geeksforgeeks.org/avl-tree-set-1-insertion/

 Instructions:
+  1)Add parents to the class

-  1)Extend insert to add parents
+  2)Extend insert and delete to add/remove parents

-  2)Implement unbalanced

   3)Implement rotate_right and rotate_left

-  4)Finish rebalance